We want your PRP treatment to go as smoothly as possible. Please follow the instructions below.

 - Do not schedule your PRP appointment within 6 weeks of any steroid/cortisone knee injections or oral steroid (Prednisone) use.

 - Call us if you have any questions: 503-719-6783

 - If your provider has prescribed you an anxiolytic medication (such as Valium or Xanax) to lessen your stress during the procedure, please take the prescribed dosage 60-90 minutes before your appointment.

 - Please plan to have someone drive you to and from your appointment since you will not be able to drive safely if you have taken an anxiolytic medication.

 After Your Appointment

 - When will I start noticing an improvement?
-The healing cascade is a complex process that has 3 main phases: inflammatory, regenerative, and fibrosis.
-The inflammatory phase begins in the 1st few days and lasts up to 3 weeks.
-The regenerative phase begins the 2nd week and peaks around weeks 6 to 8.
-Some patients may notice early benefit after a few weeks, but most people should expect to wait about 2 months before there is significant improvement.
-Healing takes a lot of time.
-The final fibrosis stage (also known as scar formation) can last up to 2 years.
+The healing cascade is a complex process and is different for each individual.
+Some patients may notice early benefit after a few weeks, but most people should expect to wait about 2 months before significant improvement.

 - We are here if you have questions.
 Please call us if you have any questions.
 We want to help you achieve an optimal outcome from your PRP treatment.